Han Sun-hwa: Public image

+In 2022, Han stated in an interview that her MBTI personality type is "INFP" and has described herself as having both introverted and outgoing tendencies.
 "INFP" is an MBTI personality type that stands for Introverted, Intuitive, Feeling, and Perceiving.
 Han identifies as INFP, blending introversion with sociability.
 This shapes her acting, favoring poetic narratives and immersive preparation, as seen in When Winter Comes.
 Han's INFP personality, characterized by her self-described idealism and emotional nature, is reflected in her deep connection to reading, finding comfort in books like journalist and writer Kwak Jung-eun's 우리는 어째서 이토록 (Why Are We Like This) at bookstores during challenging times.
 It has also led her to consider the possibility of writing book and potentially becoming an author in the future.
+Han is also known for her composed and courteous demeanor in public settings, with her ability to handle unexpected and potentially awkward situations gracefully drawing praise.

-Endorsements and other activities
+Endorsements and ambassadorships

 2010s

 Aside from her works with Secret, she also became active in acting, modelling and frequently participating in variety shows.
 In November 2010, Han won the best wedding dress idol award on MBC's Bouquet which landed her a magazine cover feature on Wedding 21s December issue.

 On February 2, 2011, Han guested on the KBS's Lunar New Year special, Idol Health Beauty Contest, during which she was chosen as the star with the healthiest and most beautiful skin.
 Han, along with many other female idols, participated in a skin evaluation by selected professionals.
 In the end, results showed that Han's skin appeared 10 years younger than her actual age.
 In April 2011, Han was chosen as the model for the cosmetics company The Skin House.
 Han reportedly received a $100,000 deposit for her six-month contract.
 On May 29, 2014, the company announced that it had extended its exclusive modeling contract with Han for the third time.